cran/simplevis/README.md

 ### Purpose

 `simplevis` is a package of `ggplot2` and `leaflet` wrapper functions that aims to make visualisation easier with less brainpower required.

-It does this by:

-* using families of functions of combinations of colouring (by a variable), facetting, neither or both
-* using prefixes to make it easier to adjust aspects of the visualisation
-* unifying colouring into one concept, and simplyfing applying different colouring methods.

 ### Installation